squarefeet/web-audio-worklet-grainstates/README.md

 Great.
 We have grains.
 Now what?
 Well, it'd be pretty fatiguing on the ears if we just played a single grain (a very short slice of audio) over and over again.
 Remember what a CD sounds like when it skips?
 Well it's like that, but infinitely more headache-inducing.
 So instead, we _spread_ out the grains across say, one second, and then play them back.
 The variation causes a smearing effect which is much more pleasing to the ears.
 This is what the `spread` control does.
 We can also play back multiple grains at once to add to this smearing effect, with each one spread out even further.
 The `density` control allows you to control how many grains are playing back at once (1 - 10).

-There's a bit more to it than that, but that's the basics.
+There's a bit more to it than that, but they're the basics.